robbbowes/AreYouSarahConnor/README.md

 The face recognition functionality remains however users uploading a piture of a Linda Hamilton (Sarah Connor) in the Terminator 1 & 2 films will cause the mission status to change.

+# How to use:

+* Paste an image url into the input click scan - the image will be scanned for faces, if Sarah Connor is located - the mission status will and CSS styling of the box will change

 # Current state:

 * The face recognition works correctly and draws a CSS-generated box around the face